igpp/jquery.xmleditor/README.md

 - undoHistorySize - The number of history states remembered by the undo/redo feature.
 Default is 20.

 ### Building the plugin yourself
-If we wish to build the combined jquery.xmleditor.js yourself, you can use the provided rake script.
+If you wish to build the combined jquery.xmleditor.js yourself, you can use the provided rake script.
 With rake installed, simple type "rake" in the root directory of this project.
 Note: You'll need the sprockets gem installed for the rake task to complete properly.

 License Information
 ---------
-Copyright 2013 The University of North Carolina at Chapel Hill
+Copyright 2016 The Regents of the University of California

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.